 What excites me about being a professor at MIIS is the energy and commitment of my graduate students to making a positive difference in the world.
 One of the most gratifying things about being a professor is to hear either through social networking, email, holiday cards, and sometimes the media, what students are doing in their lives and careers with the skill sets they’ve developed at MIIS.

 Professor Ruehsen is an award-winning instructor, who has given guest lectures throughout the U.S. and overseas.
 She received three graduate degrees from Johns Hopkins University (MHS, MA, PhD) and then spent a post-doctoral year in 1993 at the University of California, Berkeley.
-An economist by training and a certified anti-money laundering specialist (CAMS), and certified financial crime specialist (CFCS), for the past seventeen years she has since been teaching courses on international trade and finance, anti-money laundering and most recently, counter-terrorist financing policies.
+An economist by training and a certified anti-money laundering specialist (CAMS), and certified financial crime specialist (CFCS), for the past seventeen years she has been teaching courses on international finance, financial crime, financing counter-terrorism and asset recovery.

 Dr. Ruehsen's regional expertise is the Middle East, where she spent a year as a Fulbright Scholar in Bahrain.
 She has also studied at Yarmouk University in Jordan.

-Her current research focuses on trade-based money laundering, comparative anti-money laundering regimes, and sanctions.
+Her current research focuses on trade-based money laundering, proliferation financing, and sanctions.
 Professor Ruehsen has published in a variety of academic journals and professional periodicals.
-She has been a regular contributor to Money Laundering Alert, and also serves as a consultant to the US government and the private sector.
+She was a long time contributor to Money Laundering Alert, and also served as a consultant to governments and the private sector.

-Money laundering, terrorism financing, illegal drug markets, political economy, Middle Eastern economies, and international macro-economy
+Money laundering, terrorism financing, corruption, asset recovery, illegal drug markets, and international macro-economy.

 PhD, International Economics and Middle East Studies, Johns Hopkins University Paul H. Nitze School of Advanced International Studies (SAIS); MA, International Studies, MHS, International Health, BA, Social Science, Johns Hopkins University; CAMS (Certified Anti-Money Laundering Specialist); CFCS (Certified Financial Crime Specialist)